Skip navigation

 • TOR Starting Pitcher #44

-Bowden Francis allowed one run with 12 strikeouts over eight innings in a win over the Angels on Saturday.
+Bowden Francis allowed two runs with four strikeouts over 3 2/3 innings in a no-decision against the Angels on Saturday.

 • TOR Starting Pitcher #44